swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 }
 ```

-This code is an implementation of the server that we've created in the previous snippet.
+This code is an implementation of the server bootstrap that was created in the previous snippet.
 Let's go over the code step-by-step:

 1. Create a task group to manage the lifetime of our server
 2. By calling `executeAndClose`, receive a sequence of incoming clients.
 Once this sequence ends, the end of the function is reached and the server is closed.
 3. A for-loop is used to iterate over each new client, allowing us to handle their traffic.
 4. By adding a task to the task group, this Swift code can handle many clients in parallel
 5. Call `handleClient` to handle the client.
-This will be a separate function that we'll implement in a moment.
+This will be a separate function that will be implemented in a moment.

 ### Handling a Client

-You're now able to accept clients, but we're not yet communicating with them.
+The server is not able to accept client, but can not yet communicate with them.
 Let's implement that:

 ```swift
 func handleClient(_ client: NIOAsyncChannel<ByteBuffer, ByteBuffer>) async throws {